Kurizaki/Whisker-Jump/documentation.md

 ### 1.1 Your Project

-Whisker Jump is a copy in .NET MAUI off Doodle Jump.
+Whisker Jump is a game heavily inspired by the gamme Doodle Jump and is made in .NET MAUI.
 The main character is cat, who will jump on top of platform to reach a high highscore.
 Once the cat falls down, the game is over and the player loses.
 There might be the possibility oof a shop, in which the player can buy skins and items.
 The player will have to catch fish, since they will be used to purchase items from the shop.

 ### 1.2 User Stories